-Heating and hot water

-Repair category:

-Notes: No significant defects noted.
+Heating and hot water Repair category: Notes: The central heating boiler has been recently installed and any associated documentation, including any guarantees, should be made available for transfer to an incoming purchaser.
 It is good practice to have a maintenance contract in place in respect of the system which is assumed to be in full working order.
 A heating contractor will be able to advise further.